 After experiencing these hurdles in several markets, and seeing the success, and WeWork had proven the co-working models in markets around the globe, I decided to launch the first FACTORY in Austin.
 The idea behind the FACTORY was simple—provide a home for entrepreneurs to focus on their business and let us take care of the rest.
 Entrepreneurs spend countless hours working, so we thought, “why not create a space that promotes creativity, wellness and community?”

 As an entrepreneur, coming up with the concept wasn’t too hard.
 I basically created what I considered the most ideal space for my software company.
 There were so many times I wanted to take a mid-day yoga class to clear my head and reset after a brutal morning meeting.
 So we added a yoga studio.

 But I didn’t want to go home to shower before my 4 o’clock meeting, because the commute would be a waste of time.
 So we added showers and locker rooms.
 Sleep pods were added so that we could take an early evening nap before the 2am sprint release.
-And happy hours on Thursdays and Fridays allow members of atx FACTORY to make new connections and friendships.
+And happy hours on Thursdays and Fridays allow members of Journey Coworking to make new connections and friendships.

 I remember one night having to run to the FACTORY mid-construction after it started pouring rain.
 We had to throw tarps all over the roof to prevent water from going inside the building because half the roof was demolished in preparation for a new one.
 As I was running from one side of the building to the next, I tried to jump over what looked to be a puddle.
 On the other side of it was three feet of concrete that I sank right into as I landed on the other side.
 I remember thinking, “This is not what I signed up for!”